APE builds APE.

 Current reproducibility score: 2/10.
 Early cycles ran before the contract stabilized; only post-v0.0.11 cycles qualify as clean.
 Thirty is a minimum for statistical claims.

-3. A test matrix across targets
+3. A test matrix across hosts

 Read the full plan